This blog is a manifestation of my hope that together we can live more conscious and connected lives that create

 In 2012, I trained as a Climate Leader with Vice President Gore.
 The connections I made at that San Francisco Bay training changed my life.
 At the training, over 1000 people from everywhere on the planet gathered.
 These people were not only concerned, but engaged and working to create climate solutions.

-Since then, I’ve mentored at subsequent Climate Reality trainings in both Miami and Denver and met even more amazing people.
+Since then, I’ve mentored at other Climate Reality trainings in both Miami and Denver and met even more amazing people.
 I’ve participated in Congressional lobby days with Citizens’ Climate Lobby and over 900 awesome people–all walking the halls of Congress, meeting elected officials and asking for action in the form of a (revenue neutral) carbon tax.

 Disruption is messy but sometimes necessary to clear the way for change and innovation.
 Its role here accelerates the shift.

 My writing here will hopefully help accelerate some of your actions.
 And perhaps, offer an opportunity to consider collaborations with others on your journey.

 I love this quote from the great Howard Zinn.

 “TO BE HOPEFUL in bad times is not just foolishly romantic.
 It is based on the fact that human history is a history not only of cruelty, but also of compassion, sacrifice, courage, kindness.